Jordi Alba: Style of play

-Alba is a diminutive, technically gifted, mobile, and rapid attacking left-back, who can also be used as a left winger; he is known for his pace, link-up play, ball control, positioning, vision, movement, and his ability to time his attacking runs into space and get up the flank, as well as his ability to deliver crosses into the box, which allows him to provide assists for teammates.
-Moreover, he is also a tenacious tackler; however, his defending has been cited as a weakness by certain pundits, such as Enrique Ortego of Marca, although he was able to improve upon this aspect of his game as his career progressed.
-His speed and stamina allow him to be very involved in both his team's offensive and defensive plays, as he can get from one end of the pitch to the other very quickly, often pushing forward to get past players and score goals, or falling back when his team have lost possession.
+Alba was a diminutive, technically gifted, mobile, and rapid attacking left-back, who could also be used as a left winger; he was known for his pace, link-up play, ball control, positioning, vision, movement, and his ability to time his attacking runs into space and get up the flank, as well as his ability to deliver crosses into the box, which allowed him to provide assists for teammates.
+Moreover, he was also a tenacious tackler; however, his defending was cited as a weakness by certain pundits, such as Enrique Ortego of Marca, although he was able to improve upon this aspect of his game as his career progressed.
+His speed and stamina allowed him to be very involved in both his team's offensive and defensive plays, as he could get from one end of the pitch to the other very quickly, often pushing forward to get past players and score goals, or falling back when his team lost possession.

-In his prime, his connection and combination play with Lionel Messi rendered them one of the most effective attacking duos in world football and one of the most lethal in Barcelona's history.
-Regarded as a standard for left-backs in Europe by the media, Alba has earned plaudits from former left-backs Joan Capdevila and Roberto Carlos over his playing style and ability.
-He is also considered to be among the quickest players of his generation, and one of the fastest full-backs of all time.
+In his prime, Alba's connection and combination play with Lionel Messi rendered them one of the most effective attacking duos in world football and one of the most lethal in Barcelona's history.
+Regarded as a standard for left-backs in Europe by the media, Alba earned plaudits from former left-backs Joan Capdevila and Roberto Carlos over his playing style and ability.
+He was also considered to be among the quickest players of his generation, and one of the fastest full-backs of all time.